0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 dated Notes / Cash were kept separate.

 Gold holdings were sold and replaced by **silver** which had lagged the gold price rise, with the Gold/Silver ratio around an historic high of 85.
-I'm prefering Silver to the miners as the historical returns are excellent and it doesn't have company specific risk, as detailed in my notes on the [Currency Debasement]({% post_url 2019-11-08-Secular-Trend-Currency-Debasement %}) trend.
+I prefer direct Silver holdings to the miners as the historical returns are excellent and it doesn't have company specific risk, as detailed in my notes on the [Currency Debasement]({% post_url 2019-11-08-Secular-Trend-Currency-Debasement %}) trend.